WICG/view-transitions/explainer.md

 ## Cross-document same-origin transitions

 This section outlines the navigation specific aspects of the ViewTransition API.
-The rendering model for generating snapshots and dispalying them using a tree of targetable pseudo-elements is the same for both SPA/MPA.
+The rendering model for generating snapshots and displaying them using a tree of targetable pseudo-elements is the same for both SPA/MPA.

 ### Declarative opt-in to transitions